jemus42/jemsugo/README.md

 This makes it possible to use these shortcodes without having to copy paste them into a site's `/layouts/shortcodes` _and_ without having to add them to a specific theme.
 According to my quick testing, it works quite nicely.

-Install this as a submodule via `git submodule add git@github.com:jemus42/jemsugo.git themes/jemsugo` (or use the HTTPS clone URL).
+Install this as a submodule via `git submodule add https://github.com/jemus42/jemsugo.git themes/jemsugo`
 To update (all) submodules, use `git submodule update --rebase --remote`

 ## Included shortcodes